Salcombe Maritime Museum

 Learn the tale of the San Pedro el Mayor, the only ship of the Spanish Armada known to have been wrecked in England itself.
 Then there is the sad tale of the HMS Ramillies, lost off Bolt Tail in 1760 with the loss of 760 lives.
 Fins from the wreckage are displayed, including a cannonball and a sounding lead.
 One of the most famous wrecks was that of the SS Medina, a P&O company ocean liner sunk by a German submarine in 1917.

-Younger visitors will enjoy the Young Sailor's Room, where children dress up as pirates, and handle scale-models, learn how morse code and semaphore works, and light a mock Armada Beacon.
+Younger visitors will enjoy the Young Sailor's Room, where children dress up as pirates, handle scale-models, learn how morse code and semaphore work, and light a mock Armada Beacon.

 About Salcombe Maritime Museum